Egypt drops two places in this year’s CCPI, to 22nd and among the medium-performing countries.

-Egypt rises one spot to 20th in this year’s CCPI, with an overall medium rating.
-The country receives mixed ratings in the four main CCPI categories.
-It rates high in GHG Emissions and Energy Use, and medium in Climate Policy, but very low in Renewable Energy.
+The country receives mixed ratings over the four main CCPI categories: high in GHG Emissions and Energy Use, low in Climate Policy, and very low in Renewable Energy.

 The following national experts agreed to be mentioned as contributors for this year’s CCPI: